2468ben/jqueryfitfill/README.md

 jqueryfitfill
 =============

-Little jQuery plugin for scaling images to fit and fill containers
+Little jQuery plugin for scaling images to fit and fill containers.
+Even works if the image isn't finished loading.

 Ben Donaldson Copyright 2013
 (MIT / I don't care what you do with it except it would be really nice if you sent an email to 2468ben@gmail.com and said "hey, thanks" or something) License